 Spending Christmas in London

 Visiting London over the Christmas period?
 It's a lovely time of year to see the capital, but be aware that not everything functions as normal.
+Here's what you need to know.

 Christmas Eve in London